farshadnick/postgres-barman-tutorial/barman.md

 ```
  barman check pgsql
 ```
-5-1 if you dont have a Enough data run this command to archive wall
+5-1 if you dont have a Enough data run this command to archive wall (this should be done before barman check)
 ```
 barman switch-xlog --force --archive pgsql
 ```